krasimir/stent/README.md

 # Stent

-Stent is combining the ideas of redux with the concept of state machines.
+Stent is combining the ideas of [Redux](http://redux.js.org/) with the concept of state machines.

 ---
 * [A few words about state machines](#a-few-words-about-state-machines)